Smoked Turkey

 Instructions

 • Brine the turkey 12-24hrs before smoking.
 This helps with keeping the bird moist while on the grill.
-Combine all brining ingredients in a large bucket lined with the brining bag.
-Stir until ingredients dissolve the place the turkey into the bag, seal and let rest overnight or longer in a cool place.
+Combine all brining ingredients in 8-16 cups of warm water and stir until dissolved.
+Place the turkey into a large brining bag, add all ingredients, seal and let rest overnight or longer in a cool place.

 • Preheat the smoker to 300F.
 Meanwhile spatchcock the turkey to spread it apart and make it easier / faster to cook.
 Pat the turkey dry inside and out with paper towels.
 Melt one stick of butter with garlic and any other desired spices and use an injector to insert liberal amounts of butter inside the most meaty areas (breast, legs, even wings).